Oklahoma Historical Society Heritage Preservation Grant Program

 - Regional workshops

+Application Requirements.
 Applications forms will be available online at the Oklahoma Historical Society’s website following the announcement of solicitation of proposals.
-This form may be submitted following the instructions on the website via mail, in person or online.
+This form must be submitted online following the instructions on the website.
+Applicants with questions regarding the application may contact the OHS.
+Any staff member(s) responding directly to questions will not be part of the evaluation or award decision process.

 The following information will be requested in the application: